 The name Dracaena is derived from Greek word Drakaina, that means ‘female dragon’.

-Dracaena is a sub-tropical plant.
+- Dracaena is a sub-tropical plant.
 It flourishes well in low to medium light in indoors, or indirect sunlight in outdoors.
-It is a bushy plant and has spectacular foliage, with light as well as dark green patterns on the leaves.

-If you are looking for an alluring plant, that purifies air, needs least mothering and won’t die even if neglected for long then this is the plant you should opt for.
+If you are wondering what types of plants will be alluring, will purify air, will need least mothering and won’t die even if neglected for long then this is the plant you should opt for.

 Aloevera is an undemanding plant acquainted to dry and desert condition.
 It is an ornamental plant with medicinal as well as cosmetic benefits.
 Aloevera is one of the easiest to grow plant for forgetful waterers.

 - It has stout leaves because of which it needs watering hardly once a week or once in 2 weeks.